-Account based marketing (ABM) is finding increasing popularity among several B2B marketers.
+Account-based marketing (ABM) is finding increasing popularity among several B2B marketers.
 They are making it an essential component of their marketing efforts.
-ABM is a concept that meets both the short-term goal – to generate leads, and the long-term goal – to help those leads drive the revenue growth on a continuous basis.
+ABM is a concept that meets both the short-term goal – to generate leads, and the long-term goal – to help those leads drive the revenue growth continuously.

-Account based marketing is a marketing strategy that directs resources towards engaging pre-defined, targeted accounts.
-The sales and marketing teams need not have a specific alignment, but it forces them to align because, at the account level, it becomes important for both the teams to be in sync for the precise message to be delivered.
+Account-based marketing is a marketing strategy that directs resources towards engaging pre-defined, targeted customer accounts.
+The sales and marketing teams need not have a specific alignment, but it forces them to align because, at the account level, it becomes crucial for both sides to be in sync for the precise message to be delivered.

-It presents a great opportunity for businesses to have increased revenues within a short period of time.
+It presents an exceptional opportunity for businesses to have increased revenues within a short period.
 ABM, when used by the sales and marketing teams in sync, can give better results and prevent marketers from making extra efforts for lead generation.
 The sales and marketing teams can then offer customized solutions to targeted accounts.

 How does ABM work for businesses?

 Despite the increase in the number of buyers, marketing teams still face the heat to make an impact on revenue growth.
-This is one of the primary reasons that is leading to the rising popularity of account based marketing.
-Relationships are a key factor for businesses in their most-valued accounts in terms of opportunity and revenue.
+It is one of the primary reasons that is leading to the rising popularity of account-based marketing.
+Relationships are a vital factor for businesses in their most-valued accounts in terms of opportunity and revenue.

 For businesses that offer specific products or consulting services, approaching all the clients is not the ideal way to do business.
-Rather these businesses can focus only on certain accounts that best fit their need and budget.
+Instead, these businesses can focus only on individual accounts that best fit their need and budget.

 Creating tailored solutions according to the business needs of the clients and offering them something more can help businesses steer ahead of the competition.
-Personalization is a vital aspect of ABM and its importance can’t be stressed much upon.
+Personalization is a vital aspect of ABM, and it is irreplaceable.
 When it comes to high-ticket accounts, there is no other way than personalizing the approach to win their trust and appreciation.